dalager/graphedexcel/README.md

 python -m graphedexcel <path_to_excel_file> [--verbose] [--no-visualize] [--keep-direction] [--open-image]
 ```

-Depending on the size of the spreadsheet you might want to adjust the plot configuration in the code to to make the graph more readable (remove labels, decrease widths and sizes etc)

-In [graph_visualizer.py](src/graph_visualizer.py) you will find three configuration for small, medium and large graphs.
-You can adjust the configuration to your needs.
+Depending on the size of the spreadsheet you might want to adjust the plot configuration in the code to to make the graph more readable (remove labels, decrease widths and sizes etc) - you can find the configuration in [graph_visualizer.py](src/graphedexcel/graph_visualizer.py) with settings for small, medium and large graphs.
+You can adjust the configuration to your needs - but this only working if you run from source.

 ### Arguments

-`--verbose` will dump formula cell contents during (more quiet)
+`--verbose` will dump formula cell contents during (more noisy)

 `--no-visualize` will skip the visualization step and only print the summary (faster)